muarshad01/Quran_Topics/Quran_Topics/allah_ki_mohabbat.md

-# Allah SWT Ki Mohabbat
+# Love of Allah SWT

 ### [Sahabi Was Upset - Hadith](https://www.youtube.com/shorts/2ARfP9AiVLU)
 * You will be with the person at Judgement whom you loved in Dunya